“Bat Turd Crazy” a short story

 “This isn’t your house.”

-“You got nowhere else to go though” he said superiorily.
+“You got nowhere to go” he said superiorily.
 “You’ll have to go back to turning tricks or be homeless.
+You don’t actually have any money I would know.
 You got nowhere else to go.”

 “I got places” said the girl.
 And it was true.
-She realized she was healthy enough to work, to live, to move somewhere nice with Beezlebub.
-She suddenly felt happy.
-“I don’t want strangers living in my house” grumbled the man’s ghost.
+She actually had a rather large nest egg in the bank two towns over that she had early on decided to never tell the man about.
+And she realized she was now healthy enough to work a small farm of her own, and to live happily, to move somewhere nice with the dogs and Beezlebub.
+She suddenly felt a wave of gratitude ripple in her soul.
+She wanted to thank God or the Great Spirit or whoever.
+“I don’t want other people living in my house” grumbled the man’s ghost.

 Copyright © 2013 by Kim Campion